Energy Advisor, Leads Specialist

 • Assisting community members one-to-one and in group settings with accessing energy affordability programs, exercising their utility consumer rights, applying for free and reduced cost weatherization and heat pumps programs, pursuing energy and cost saving measures in their homes, subscribing to community solar, connecting to clean energy jobs, and more

-• Continuously following up with hub participants to offer solutions and trouble-shooting
+• Continuously following up with hub participants to offer solutions and trouble-shooting to overcome obstacles

 • Holding “office hours” at various locations around the five counties in Central New York